wp-plugins/planso-forms/readme.txt

 == Changelog ==

+= 1.1.5 =
+* Fixed bug where checkboxes lost their check state after an unsuccessful form submission

 = 1.1.4 =
 * Fixed bug where radio and checkboxes could not be marked as required
 * Fixed bug where radio and checkbox labels could not be hidden